dhemery/runtime-suite/README.md

         List<Class<?>> filter(Field filterField, List<Class<?>> candidateClasses);
     }

-`RuntimeSuite` calls the `filter()` method, passing it a `Field` that represents the class filter field declared in the suite class.
-You can use this parameter to examine the field declaration or its declaring suite class for annotations or other information.
+`RuntimeSuite` calls the `filter()` method, passing it a `Field` that represents the class filter field declared in the suite class, and a list of candidate test classes to filter.
+You can use the `Field` parameter to examine the field declaration or its declaring suite class for annotations or other information.

 Write your `filter()` method to determine whether to include each test class in the suite.
 Return the list of classes that survive the filter. `RuntimeSuite` will submit these classes to other filters (if any are declared).
 The classes that survive all filters are considered part of the suite.